waphle/csc470-fall2020/exercises/final/README.md

 * [Example 1.](https://www.youtube.com/watch?v=9VcfMlP2Vk0)
 * [Example 2.](https://www.youtube.com/watch?v=5do8jwFnf5E)
 4. [Imgur link to interface design.](https://i.imgur.com/o6cC4Eb.png)
-5. You have been tasked by the Miami Police Department to collect the cassette tapes thrown on the road by a criminal goon.
-These tapes contain valuable blackmail against a crime lord.
-Collect all 15 tapes to win the game.
-But be careful!
-The road is riddled with obstacles, such as cars, traps left behind by the criminals, and other hazards.
+5. It is 1984.
+You are Miami's greatest detective, and you have been tasked by the police chief to collect the cassette tapes lost by a crime lord's goon during a high-speed chase.
+These tapes contain valuable blackmail against said crime lord.
+Collect all 15 tapes to win the game, but be careful!
+The road is riddled with obstacles, such as other drivers, booby traps left behind by the criminals, and other hazards.

 ## Set Targets ##
 1. A fully designed road, the player's car is drivable, and the surrounding environment has been established (skybox, buildings, etc.)